iterative/dvc.org/content/blog/2020-06-28-shtab-completion.md

 Personally, I can't imaging trying to `git co` (aliased to `git checkout`) a branch without `<TAB>` to do the heavy lifting.

-Now there's a tool called [`dvc`] which is like Git for data (<https://dvc.org>).
+Now there's a tool called [`dvc`] which is like [Git for data](https://dvc.org).
 It can be viewed as a cross-platform combination of [`git`] and [`make`] designed for handling big data and multiple cloud storage repositories, as well as tracking machine learning experiments.
 As you can imagine, supporting that many buzzwords means it also has a large number of subcommands and options.

 _Every time a new feature is added, maintainers and contributors have to update tab completion scripts for multiple supported shells.
 At best, it's a pain, and